 Stanley Hagler began designing and crafting jewelry in the 1950s.
 His hand-manipulated work comprised of simulated pearls and Swarovski rhinestones are desirable collectibles today, although he didn’t personally make every piece of jewelry that bears his name.
 He designed many other styles of jewelry as well, including Deco inspired pieces using glass and acrylic resin components in the 1960s.
 These are rarely found today.

 His jewelry was marked Stanley Hagler with a cartouche similar to that of Miriam Haskell until the early 1980s when he moved to Florida.
 His brand reportedly changed to Stanley Hagler N.Y.C. at that time, and his workshop began marking his designs with that designation.
-He hired Ian St. Gielar and Mark Mercy to work for him as craftsmen after the move.
+Mark Mercy, who was hired by Hagler in 1979, made the move to Florida with him.
+Hagler hired Ian St. Gielar to work for him as a craftsman after the move.
 When he passed away in 1996, the two apprentices continued making jewelry under the Hagler name.

 Mark Mercy necklace made after Stanley Hagler’s passing – click on photo for larger view

 WHO HAS THE RIGHT TO USE THE HAGLER NAME?

 The truth about most Stanley Hagler jewelry being marketed today, including pieces shown in a number of well-known reference guides on costume jewelry, is that it wasn’t made by Stanley Hagler or under his direction.
 These pieces, which are gorgeous and collectible in their own right, were crafted by either Ian St. Gielar prior to his death in 2007, Gielar’s widow Valentina since Ian’s death, or Mark Mercy who is also still making jewelry.